Beta test—v2.2

 Hour: 6PM PST 7PM PST 6PM PST 7PM PST

-ResourceObserved Supply at Peak HourObserved Supply at Critical HourExpected Capacity at Peak HourExpected Capacity at Critical Hour
+ResourceObserved Supply at Modeled Peak HourObserved Supply at Modeled Critical HourExpected Capacity at Modeled Peak HourExpected Capacity at Modeled Critical Hour

-Demand ComponentObserved Demand at Peak HourObserved Demand at Critical HourExpected Demand at Peak HourExpected Demand at Critical Hour
+Demand ComponentObserved Demand at Modeled Peak HourObserved Demand at Modeled Critical HourExpected Demand at Modeled Peak HourExpected Demand at Modeled Critical Hour

 This table displays observed supply and demand within California for the selected Detail Date.
 Observed Supply is displayed at the peak demand hour ("Peak Hour") and also the "Critical Hour."
 We define the Critical Hour as the hour in the day when total resources less total demand is at its lowest value.
 Note that because of intermittent renewable generation and imports that vary with the time of day, the Peak Hour may not coincide with the Critical Hour.
 This table also displays Expected Capacity at the Peak Hour and Critical Hour.
 Expected Capacity can exceed Total Demand, resulting in a Surplus.
 Alternatively, during times of system stress, Total Demand can exceed Expected Capacity, resulting in Deficit.